KingMob/cryogen-theme-lotus/README.md

 2. Add `"themes/lotus/css"` to the `:sass-src` key.
 (Remember, all the Sass dirs should be in `[]`, like `["themes/lotus/css"]`.)
 3. Add `"themes/lotus/img"` to the :resources key.
 (E.g., `["themes/lotus/img" "img"]`.)

+The sidebar is designed for a narrow width.
+You may want to insert `<br>` tags in your blog's name in `base.html` to make it look nicer.

 ---------------------------------------
 Copyright © 2017 by Matthew Davidson